 Laying a lawn is not your average gardening task, doing it correctly takes careful planning, preparation and patience.
 If you are interested in laying a lawn in your garden, why not contact the professionals?
 Here at Lawn & Weed Expert, we can supply and lay your new lawn stress-free!
 Enquire today about our turf laying service.

 However, if you want to learn how to lay a lawn all by yourself, this blog is here to help!
 Here, we talk you through the important steps of how to lay a lawn so that you're not left stuck in the mud.

-Before you start:
+Before you start...

-Timing.
+Before we get into how to lay a lawn, there's one thing to remember, timing is everything!
 Choosing to lay your turf at the right time of year makes a huge difference to the finished lawn.
 While springtime seems like an appealing time to lay your lawn, it might struggle during the summer months if it hasn't established properly (especially if we encounter another hosepipe ban).
 Ideally, your new lawn should be laid on warm, wet soil at a time when it isn't likely to dry out.
 Therefore, the best time of year to lay your lawn is in early autumn.

-When your new turf arrives:
+When your new turf arrives...

 When your new turf arrives, you should think carefully about where you intend to store it.
-The best places to keep your turf until you lay it, is in a shaded area of the garden, somewhere where the turf isn't in direct sunlight & will remain relatively damp.
+The best place to keep your turf until you lay it is in a shaded area of the garden - somewhere where the turf isn't in direct sunlight and will remain relatively damp.